nicolas-tdc/insured-trading-portfolio/README.md

 - **Database**: PostgreSQL, with JPA for data access.

-As this is not meant to be an entreprise-level application, it focuses on development skills, not on business logic or deployment facilities.
+As this is not meant to be an entreprise-level application, it focuses on development skills, not on actual business logic, trading features or deployment.

 It has a monolithic architecture, to avoid micro-services infrastructure complexity.